 What’s most important to me is that everyone has good information and makes the decision that’s right for them.

 But when you look into the issues, it’s more complex than the simplified information leaflets would have you believe.
 There are risks and downsides, paradoxes and wider issues.
 It’s complicated.
-That’s why I write about such topics in depth.
+That’s why I write about topics like Anti-D in depth.
+These are big decisions.
+They deserve our time and attention.

 3. We can speculate a bit about who may be at greater or lesser risk, though…

 But there are no guarantees.
 Again, it’s complicated.
-There absolutely exist women who have become isoimmunised after gentle, natural, unmedicated birth.
+Some women who have become isoimmunised after gentle, natural, unmedicated birth.
 And there’s a bigger picture to consider.

 4. It was chosen by Time magazine as one of the top ten medical achievements of the 1960s…